scikit-hep/uproot3/README.md

 ## Installation

-uproot has requires only Python and Numpy.
-Install with
+uproot requires only Python and Numpy.
+Install it with

 ```bash
 pip install uproot --user